Step 4: Full View

 You are Engineer A, a licensed professional engineer who has been hired by a client to furnish complete engineering services for a construction project.
 The project involves a design that carries significant danger during the construction phase, and you have formally recommended to the client that a full-time, on-site project representative be hired to oversee that phase.
 The client has reviewed the completed project plans and associated costs, and has told you that hiring such a representative would make the project too costly.
 You must now decide how to respond to that refusal and whether to continue your involvement in the project.

-From the perspective of Engineer A Construction Phase Safety Recommendation Abandoning Engineer
+Engineer A Roles in this case: Construction Phase Safety Recommendation Abandoning Engineer

 Tension between Construction Phase Safety Staffing Insistence or Withdrawal Obligation and Insist-or-Withdraw Binary Safety Response Constraint